JessicaGalindo/Rede-Amor-e-Esperanca/README.md

 ## Rede Amor e Esperança

-Project being developed during Rocketseat's NLW # 3, from October 12th to 18th, 2020.
+From October 12th to 18th, I participated in Rocketseat #NLW3 for the first time and this is the result so far.

-The idea is to create a website for the 'Rede Amor e Esperança', a non-profit organization for the construction of the Support House for Children with Cancer in Presidente Prudente - SP.
+The initial idea was to develop a website for visits to orphanages (shelters), but I decided to innovate and adapt the project for a non-profit organization here in my city, called 'Rede Amor e Esperança'.

+Its objective is to collect cans, empty medicine bottles and aerosol deodorants, as well as plastic bottle caps.
+The sale of these materials is reverted to the purchase of wheelchairs, which are donated to those without financial means.

+To learn more about the organization, visit: https://lnkd.in/dZq3SBW

 ## Technologies